 The Solar Ready Vets fellowship program is one important reason that about 20,000 of the 250,000 jobs in the solar industry are held by veterans.

-Why the Solar Ready Vets fellowship is important
+Why Solar Ready Vets is important

 Bringing veterans into the solar workforce makes sense because military service already requires many of the skills necessary to be a great solar worker.
 Service members are generally known to be dependable and good in stressful situations.
 These traits are essential in a fast-paced, always-changing industry like solar.